shpml/fundamentals/06_chapter/07_exercise.md

 4. In one of the six continents within the `World` directory is a hidden file, `.carmen_sandiego.png`.
 Using only the command line, find out where in the World is Carmen Sandiego.

+*Don't delete the World folder yet!
+We'll be working with it in another exercise in this unit.*

 > Stuck?
 Check out the [solutions](https://github.com/generalassembly-studio/fundamentals/blob/master/exercise-solutions.md) to see what you can do.